liamlachs/SizeExtractR/README.md

   - area
   - minimum and maximum diameter
-  - estimated spherical and elliptical volume
+  - estimated spherical volume
-  - bounding boxes
+  - perimeter length

 #### Other Metrics

-Users can also record additional variables of interest using a simple labeling system.
-For instance, the tools were developed on a coral bleaching demography data set, so coral species, bleaching status, partial mortality, and parasitism were all recorded as categorical image label codes.
+Users can also record additional categorical variables of interest using a simple labeling system.
+For instance, the tools were developed on a coral bleaching demography data set, so coral species, bleaching status, partial mortality, and parasitism were all recorded as categorical annotations relating to individual outlined objects (corals).

 ## Example